Helene makes landfall in northwestern Florida as a Category 4 hurricane

-CRAWFORDVILLE, Fla. — (AP) — Hurricane Helene made landfall Thursday night in northwestern Florida as a Category 4 storm as forecasters warned that the enormous system could create a "nightmare" storm surge and bring dangerous winds and rain across much of the southeastern U.S.
+CRAWFORDVILLE, Fla. — (AP) — Hurricane Helene made landfall in northwestern Florida as a Category 4 storm as forecasters warned that the enormous system could create a "nightmare" storm surge and bring dangerous winds and rain across much of the southeastern U.S. There were at least three storm-related deaths.

 The National Hurricane Center in Miami said Helene roared ashore around 11:10 p.m.
-EDT near the mouth of the Aucilla River in the Big Bend area of Florida's Gulf Coast.
-It had maximum sustained winds estimated at 140 mph ( 225 kph).
-That location was only about 20 miles northwest of where Hurricane Idalia came ashore last year at nearly the same ferocity and caused widespread damage.
+Thursday near the mouth of the Aucilla River in the Big Bend area of Florida's Gulf Coast.
+It had maximum sustained winds estimated at 140 mph (225 kph).
+That location was only about 20 miles (32 kilometers) northwest of where Hurricane Idalia came ashore last year at nearly the same ferocity and caused widespread damage.

 Helene prompted hurricane and flash flood warnings extending far beyond the coast up into northern Georgia and western North Carolina.
-More than a million homes and businesses were without power in Florida and more than 50,000 in Georgia, according to the tracking site poweroutage.us.
-The governors of Florida, Georgia, Alabama, the Carolinas and Virginia all declared emergencies in their states.
+More than 1.2 million homes and businesses were without power in Florida, more than 190,000 in Georgia and more than 30,000 in the Carolinas, according to the tracking site poweroutage.us.
+The governors of those states and Alabama and Virginia all declared emergencies.

 One person was killed in Florida when a sign fell on their car and two people were reported killed in a possible tornado in south Georgia as the storm approached.